drahtzieher/cfn-guard-action/README.md

-Disclaimer: This is based on @grolston/guard-action, which is not using a valid cfn-guard docker image link.
+This is based on @grolston/guard-action, which is not using a valid cfn-guard docker image link.
 My version allows to provide the link as an action input.

 # Guard-Action